 The Shiel Bridge-Glenelg road is a very scenic journey in the Lochalsh area of Highland in western Scotland.
 This is one of those roads that seems to be missed and is not a busy road but has some good views.

-Cairnwell Pass is a mountain pass at an elevation of 670m (2,199ft) above the sea level, located in the Scottish Highlands.
-The road over the pass is called A93.
+Quiraing Pass is a mountain pass at an elevation of 261m (856ft) above the sea level, located on the Isle of Skye in Scotland, with steep gradients and tight bends.

-B873 is a very scenic drive in the Highland region of northern Scotland.
-The road runs alongside Loch Naver.
+B873 is a very scenic road located in Sutherland, in the Highland region of northern Scotland, running alongside Naver lake.

 B869-Drumbeg Road is a road with a length of 22 miles (35.4 km) located on the coast in the Highland, Scotland.
 It’s a truly fantastic drive along single track roads, with steep hills and unexpected switchbacks.